tyoga-cyber/CyberSecurityProject1/README.md

 On the Jump box run the following command to get the playbook:

-Edit the hosts file in /etc/ansible/hosts and add the details from the
+Edit the hosts file in /etc/ansible/hosts and add the details to include the ELK server

 ![Editing the Hosts File](https://user-images.githubusercontent.com/84483356/134792159-8912579c-a46a-4183-b114-e83462fbffee.png)